lorenzobunaj/Eigenkit/README.md

 ## Contribute

-If you want to contribute, just do as follows:
+To contribute, just do as follows:
 1. Fork the Project
 2. Create a new Feature Branch: `git checkout -b feature/YourFeature`
 3. Commit the Changes: `git commit -m 'YourFeature main points'`